What does the Bible say about birthmarks?

 - Birthmarks can be a sign of good luck.
-For example, if someone gets one on their foot while playing soccer or running track (or any other sport), it might mean they’ll win numerous medals at an upcoming competition!
+For example, if someone has one on their foot and they love playing soccer or running track (or any other sport), it might mean they’ll win numerous medals at an upcoming competition.

 What did birthmarks mean and symbolize in the Bible?